LATEST NEWS: July meeting cancelled

 The club has plant sales at most meetings from March to September and a Seed Exchange in September and October.

-Gareden Centres are gradually re-opening with strict social distancing in place.
-It is recommended that you go in singly or as a couple only.
-Most are taking card payments only.
+Local garden centres have re-opened with social distancing and one-way routes in place.
+Card payments are preferred.
 Some nurseries will deliver but others have stopped this service as they re-open.
 Check websites before you travel.

 Penrallt 10.00-3.00 seven days a week.
 Follows the signs and socially distance.
 No coupons or discounts.

-Trefedyn 10.00-3.30 not Sundays at present.
+Trefedyn 10.00-3.30 seven days a week.
 Follow the signs and socially distance.
 No discounts.

 Brondesbury 10.00-2.00 not Sunday.
 One person in the shop at a time.